Maximum Drawdown: How to Calculate and Reduce MDD | Upscale

 Combined Effect

-What is a Good Maximum Drawdown?
+What Is a Good Maximum Drawdown?

 Strategy-specific MDD benchmarks provide realistic targets.
 Context matters significantly for appropriate assessment.

-Conservative Long-term Portfolios
+Conservative Long-Term Portfolios

-Target 10-15% MDD for wealth preservation strategies.
-Traditional 60/40 stock-bond allocation historically achieves 15-20% MDD during bear markets.
-All-equity portfolios experience 30-50% drawdowns during severe corrections.
+Target 10–15% MDD for wealth preservation strategies.
+A traditional 60/40 stock-bond allocation historically achieves 15–20% MDD during bear markets.
+All-equity portfolios experience 30–50% drawdowns during severe corrections.
+Example: a portfolio targeting 8% annual returns with 12% maximum drawdown represents conservative positioning that accepts lower upside for downside protection.

 Swing Trading